Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Method

 This shows that minimizing $\mathcal{L}_{\text{VPL}}$ aligns both the direction via $\cos\theta$ and magnitude of the features.
 Since most person ReID systems adopt cosine similarity as the inference metric, this dual effect makes VPL naturally compatible with downstream matching.

 In contrast to contrastive or triplet loss functions, VPL does not require explicitly mining positive or negative pairs.
-Since our goal is not to classify or separate identities but to correct resolution-induced distortions, we can directly align averaged LR and HR features for each identity.
-This enables stable, efficient, and ID-agnostic training without relying on explicit pairwise supervision.
+Since our goal is not to classify or separate identities but to correct resolution-induced distortions, we directly align paired LR and HR features at the sample level.
+This enables stable, efficient training without relying on hard pair mining.